22. Adapting R2 to your needs¶

 Since this will be the first time in the community section, there are no communities yet; click the ‘Start a new Community’ link (Figure 32).

 In the Community window a name has to be set and a short description for people invited as members for this group (Figure 33).
 Through a community you can share GeneCategories, Tracks and Settings.

-Click ‘Next’; you’ll be notified that the group has been created; return to the Communities Center by clicking the Community link again in the My Settings menu (Figure 31).
+Click ‘Next’; you’ll be notified that the group has been created; return to the Communities Center by clicking the Community link again in the My Settings menu (Figure 32).
 The TestGroup has been created (next to the already existing MyTestGroup for this user).
-Click the link to start adding users (Figure 34).
-Figure 34: The available Communities for this user.’
+Click the link to start adding users (Figure 35).

 You have to add users by their R2 username; we’ll add user “pietmolenaar”.
 He’ll receive a message in the R2 startup page as soon as he logs on the next time.
 Click “next” to add the user.

 R2 returns with a message that the user has been invited, he or she has to accept your invitation first before he will see what you are sharing.